Learn step by step how to make a smoked ribeye roast on ANY grill or smoker!

 We coat and marinate the ribeye roast for at least 2 hours, preferably overnight, wrapped in plastic wrap in the refrigerator before placing on the smoker.

-This gives the salt loads of time to penetrate the meat and really flavor it all the way through.
+This gives the salt plenty of time to work its way into the meat and really flavor it all the way through.

 Wood Choices